splunk/public-o11y-docs/admin/user-management/roles/users-assign-roles.rst

 #.
 From the left navigation menu, select :menuselection:`Settings` then :menuselection:`Users`.
 #.
 Select :guilabel:`Invite Users`.
 #.
 Enter the email addresses to invite.
 #.
-Click the :guilabel:`Roles` field to select any of the available roles.
+In the :guilabel:`Roles` field to select any of the available roles.
 #.
 Select :guilabel:`Send Invitation` to confirm.